First-Year Students

 WRITING 120: All students must take Writing 120 in their first year.

-FOCUS Students: All students in FOCUS will register for Writing 120 in their spring semester.
+FOCUS Students: Most students in FOCUS will register for Writing 120 in their spring semester, except those in the Focus cluster that includes WR120.

 Aside from the First-Year requirement of FOCUS or Constellations, including Writing 120, you are free to take any courses that interest you.

-While you are not required to begin or to continue studying a language in your first semester, we recommend getting started in your first year, especially if you are interested in studying abroad.
+While you are not required to begin courses for the language requirement in your first year, it makes sense to start if you can, especially if you are interested in studying abroad.

 Generally, a mix of larger and smaller classes is a good idea.
 It is also important to take courses from different academic disciplines, or what we call liberal arts categories.